 During Dr. Fairchild’s 1908 Arbor Day lecture, an appeal was made to transform the “Speedway” (what is today, portions of Independence and Maine Aves., SW and East and West Basin Drives, SW, around the Tidal Basin) into a “Field of Cherries.”
 Eliza Scidmore was in attendance.
 It was at this time that the planting of cherry trees along the city’s avenues began to take hold.
 Soon after, Scidmore decided to raise the funds to purchase the trees and donate them to the city.

 Scidmore penned first lady, Helen Herron Taft, who had lived in Japan and was well acquainted with the beauty of these flowering trees.
-The idea was well received by the first lady.
+The first lady welcomed the idea.
 Just one day later, Dr. Jokichi Takamine, a Japanese chemist, was in Washington with the Japanese consul, Mr. Midzuno.
 When the chemist learned of the plan, he asked whether Mrs. Taft would accept a donation of 2,000 trees for the project.
 Mr. Midzuno agreed and suggested that the trees be given in the name of the City of Tokyo.

 Just days later the first lady requested Colonel Spencer Crosby, US Army, the Superintendent of the Office of Public Buildings and Grounds to initiate the purchase of ninety cherry trees from a nursery in West Chester Pennsylvania.
 These trees were planted along the Potomac River.